mukulmeena/IntelliChatbot/README.md

 ## Intelli ChatBot

-  is an AI bases Data Analysis platform where I have used the power of excel spreadhsheet for better data visualization as compared to jupyter nootbooks and used panda's heavy computational power to make analysis faster.
-This platform uses AI to generate code and do data analysis, shows the result on a spreadsheet all with one prompt.
-So non coders can also use this tool to do analysis there data.
-User can also open jupyter notebook online, the spreadsheet data will automatically be loaded into a dataframe with the help of AI and the code will be copied to jupyter notebook cell, so that you can right away start analysis on your data.
-After you have finished analysis you can simply see your resultant df on the worksheet online.
+is an AI based Data analysis platform in which I leveraged the capabilities of excel spreadsheets for better data presentation than jupyter notebooks and Pandas' massive computational capacity to accelerate analysis.
+With just one query, this platform leverages AI to build code, analyze data, and display the results on a spreadsheet.
+Thus, non-programmers can also analyze their data with this tool.
+The user may also access Jupyter Notebook online.
+From there, they can begin analyzing their data immediately away.
+AI will automatically load the spreadsheet data into a dataframe and copy the code to a Jupyter Notebook cell.
+You may easily view your results df on when you have completed your analysis.